usef-mahmud/book-store/README.md

 git clone https://github.com/usef-mahmud/book-store.git
 ```

-and install dependencies with ```npm install```, you will also to create .env file with the following format:
+and install dependencies with ```npm install```, you will also need to create .env file with the following format:
 ```
 DB_URI= your_mongodb_URI
 SECRET_KEY= jwt_encryption_secret_key